kmscom/Browser-Cache-Folder-Changer/README.md

 This program creates a symbolic link for the browser's cache folder to a new path, which is usually under a RAM disk drive.
 To create a symbolic link, an administrator privilege is required.

-Use this application at your own risk.
+Use this application on your own risk.
 This application DOES NOT SUPPORT any issue caused by this program.
 - [Browser Cache Folder Changer User Guide](https://github.com/kmscom/Browser-Cache-Folder-Changer/blob/main/User%20Guide/User%20Guide.md)